malapatiUCSD/cse15l-lab-reports/lab2.md

 This problem arose because the program iterates through the entire arraylist instead of just half of the indexes and flipping the first half.
 An example of a failing input would be `int[] input = {};` It would return `{}`.
 As expected An example of a failing input would be `int[] input1 = {1, 2, 3};` It would return `1, 2, 3`.

 <h2>Part 3: What I Learned</h2>
+During the second week of CSE15L lab, I learned something interesting relating to port access.
+It was not allowed for multiple users on the same computer to utilize the same port simultaneously.
+Ports serve as channels through which computers transmit internet and network messages when connected to a server.
+Consequently, if multiple students were using an ieng6-201 computer, they would need to select different port numbers to ensure smooth operation of their respective web servers.
+This also happened to me when trying to call the same port in `java StringServer 4000` multiple times for example.